brianprost/HyperBook/plan/final_report.md

 In the following example, a customer follows the steps to successfully book a reservation through the application:

-1. Customer starts at the application front page
+1. Customer starts on the application front page

 <img src="https://github.com/brianprost/HyperBook/blob/main/plan/walkthrough1.png" width="800">

-2. Customer can login to the page using their account credentials
+2. Customer logs in to the page using their account credentials

 <img src="https://github.com/brianprost/HyperBook/blob/main/plan/walkthrough2.png" width="800">

-3. Customer can select starting and ending destinations that are available
+3. Customer can then select starting and ending destinations that are available

 <img src="https://github.com/brianprost/HyperBook/blob/main/plan/walkthrough3.png" width="800">